• Cook's Chasm is the stage for the Pacific Ocean's performance

 • At high tide, you can see ocean geysers, foaming cisterns, and the magic sinkhole Thor's Well

-During millions of years, pounding waves steadily crashed on rocks, forming and then widening fractures, and, finally, creating a cave.
-When the top of the cave collapsed, Cook's Chasm was formed, setting the stage for the spouting horns.
+During millions of years, relentless waves sculpted rocks, carving and widening fractures to give rise to a cave.
+The eventual collapse of the cave's top birthed Cook's Chasm, setting the stage for the captivating spouting horns phenomenon.

-At high tide, you can see the ocean in the action with crashing waves, saltwater explosions, foaming cisterns, and the magic sinkhole Thor's Well that swallows seawater.
-At low tide, the area exhibits acres of tide pools full of anemones, starfishes, urchins, and saltwater algae.
+At high tide, the ocean comes alive with dramatic displays—waves crashing, saltwater explosions, foaming cisterns, and the enchanting sinkhole known as Thor's Well, swallowing seawater in its mystical embrace.
+During low tide, the area transforms into acres of tide pools full of anemones, starfishes, urchins, and saltwater algae.

 For a closer look, hike down the Cook’s Chasm Trail.